Ace (band)

 Ace were a British rock band who enjoyed moderate success in the 1970s.
-Their membership included Paul Carrack, who later became famous as a vocalist for Mike + The Mechanics and as a solo artist.
-Ace are perhaps best known for their hit single "How Long", which was a top 20 single in the United Kingdom in 1974, and reached no. 3 in the United States and Canada in 1975.
+Their members included Paul Carrack, who later became famous as a vocalist for Mike + The Mechanics and as a solo artist.
+Ace were perhaps best known for their hit single "How Long", which was a top 20 single in the United Kingdom in 1974, and reached no. 3 in the United States and Canada in 1975.

 Career

-The band were formed in December 1972 in Sheffield as "Ace Flash and the Dynamos", but the name was soon abbreviated to "Ace".
+The band formed in December 1972 in Sheffield as "Ace Flash and the Dynamos", but soon shortened the name to "Ace".
 The members were assembled from various professional bands.
-Carrack and Terry Comer had previously played with Warm Dust, and Alan "Bam" King with Mighty Baby, whose antecedents were the 1960s band The Action.
-Ace were popular on the pub rock circuit.
-Their music was a fusion of pop and funk.
+Carrack and Terry Comer had previously played with Warm Dust, and Alan "Bam" King with Mighty Baby and before that the 1960s band The Action.
+Fusing elements of pop and funk, Ace achieved popularity on the pub rock circuit.

 Before the recording of their debut album, Five-A-Side, the former drummer of Bees Make Honey, Fran Byrne, replaced Steve Witherington.
 The single "How Long" was taken from this record, and was a significant chart success, achieving a top 20 place in the UK Singles Chart, and reaching number three in the US Billboard Hot 100 chart in the spring of 1975.
-The Five-A-Side album did well on its own, too, peaking at number 11 on the Billboard 200.
-Carrack, the band's keyboardist and chief songwriter, sang lead on "How Long", but was not the band's only vocalist.
-Follow-up singles were sung by other band members.
+The Five-A-Side album did well on its own too, peaking at number 11 on the Billboard 200.
+Carrack, the band's keyboardist and chief songwriter, sang lead on "How Long", while follow-up singles were sung by other band members.

-Ace eventually moved to the United States, and replaced Phil Harris with Jon Woodhead in June 1976, releasing their third and final album No Strings in January 1977.
-Unlike earlier Ace LPs, this album featured an emphasis on Carrack's vocals, and the two singles issued from the album both featured Carrack as lead singer.
-The singles, however, didn't chart and the group disbanded in July 1977, when Carrack, Comer and Byrne all joined Frankie Miller's backing band.
+Ace eventually moved to the United States, replacing Phil Harris with Jon Woodhead in June 1976, and releasing their third and final album No Strings in January 1977.
+Unlike earlier Ace LPs, the latter featured Carrack's vocals, with Carrack singing lead on the two singles issued from the album.
+The singles did not chart and Ace disbanded in July 1977, when Carrack, Comer and Byrne all joined Frankie Miller's backing band.

-In addition to his solo career, Carrack has since played in Eric Clapton's band, Roger Waters' The Bleeding Heart Band, Roxy Music for the Manifesto album and tour, Squeeze in the early 1980s, and Mike + The Mechanics, for which he is best known.
+In addition to his solo career, Carrack has since played with Eric Clapton, Nick Lowe, Roger Waters and his The Bleeding Heart Band, Roxy Music for the Manifesto album and tour, Squeeze in the early 1980s, and Mike + The Mechanics, for which he is best known.
 His solo re-recording of "How Long" became a UK top 40 hit again in 1996.